Crichlow joins having helped propel Bradford to the League Two play-offs last season

 The 24-year-old appeared 34 times in the regular season to help the Bantams reach the play-offs.

-Crichlow played in both games as Bradford went down to eventual winners Carlisle in the semi-finals but his own performances earnt him rave reviews and the chance to step up a division.
+Crichlow played in both games as Bradford went down to eventual winners Carlisle in the play-off semi-finals, but his own performances earnt him rave reviews and the chance to step up a division.

-He has the potential to be a key asset for Posh courtesy of the fact he is a prized commodity- a left-footed centre-half- a position Posh tried to fill with Kell Watts last season but were largely denied due to injury.
+He has the potential to be a key asset for Posh courtesy of the fact he is a prized commodity - a left-footed centre-half - a position the club tried to fill with Kell Watts last season, but injuries meant the best of the Newcastle defender wasn’t seen.

-He has only signed a two-year contract so there is no guarantee he will get this as Posh but he appears to be a player in need of a home.
+Unusually for Posh Crichlow has only signed a two-year contract, but he appears to be a player in need of a home.

-What followed was time in the club’s B team but also six loan spells away from the club as Bradford Park Avenue (National League North), Hartlepool (National League), Welling United (National League North), Swindon (League Two), Plymouth (League One) and Bradford (League Two) before being let go this summer.
+What followed was time in the Huddersfield B team, but also six loan spells away from the club at Bradford Park Avenue (National League North), Hartlepool (National League), Welling United (National League North), Swindon (League Two), Plymouth (League One) and Bradford (League Two) before being let go this summer.

 His experience in League One with Plymouth was limited to just three matches (one start) and before last season, Swindon was the only side he reached double figures for in league appearances.

-Crichlow also attributes his focus and drive to be the best he can down to the loss of his mother in 2019 after a shocking attack in Barbados.
+Crichlow also attributes his focus and drive to be the best he can down to the loss of his mother in 2019 in awful circumstances.

 He said: “I changed a lot as a person off the pitch after my Mum passed away.

 "Football was the only thing that helped me escape grief following my mother's death.
-I started playing football because my mum introduced me to it, so I decided need to do this not just for me but to make my mum proud,”
+I started playing football because my mum introduced me to it, so I decided I need to do this not just for me but to make my mum proud.

-"It made me sit back and realise there is a lot that I should be appreciating in life and that unfortunately you’re not here forever, so you have to make the most out of life while I am here in both my personal life and my career.
+"It made me sit back and realise there is a lot that I should be appreciating in life and that unfortunately you’re not here forever, so you have to make the most out of life while you are here.

 “It really made me re-evaluate and focus on what I wanted most out of life and what I wanted to achieve, and that for me is being a footballer.
 I will do everything I can to continue to be a footballer and ensure that I am the best I can be.